-Despite the large gap in age, my brother, (known as Gator on here), and I are very close.
-And as with all siblings who are close we tend to antagonize the shit out of each other.
-As a matter of fact I just remembered this weekend–while hanging out with my dear Jewels–that I found out that I liked pumpkin pie because my brother liked it, did something (I don’t remember exactly) to annoy me and I ate the last piece of Thanksgiving pumpkin pie out of spite.
+Despite our ten year difference in age, my brother, (known as Gator on here), and I are very close.
+And as with all siblings who are close, we tend to antagonize the shit out of each other.
+As a matter of fact, I just remembered this weekend that I found out that I liked pumpkin pie when I ate the last piece of Thanksgiving pumpkin pie only because my brother likes it and I wanted to get revenge on him for doing something (I don’t remember exactly) to annoy me and .

 While there are always new and traumatizing ways to annoy each other, one battle in particular has been raging for years: